Kagebounshin/tictactoe-milestoneProjectNr2/README.md

         - Navbar

-        The Navbar has the #fff8e6 background across all pages, I wanted a more smooth and pleasing color instead of a basic #fff.
-And the text has the #000000 color.
+        The Navbar has a cream white (#fff8e6) background, I wanted a more smooth and pleasing color instead of a basic white (#ffffff).

         <img src="assets/img/img-readme/fff8e6.png">

         - Game Pages